Juicy tender Pork Chops glazed in a deliciously flavorful honey garlic sauce. This recipe is super practical and perfect for a quick weeknight dinner!

 The cast iron should be nice and hot, but it’s best that you turn the heat down.
 Add in the honey, mustard and coconut aminos.
 Using a spatula, stir and scrape up the browned bits from the bottom of the pan.

-When the sauce start to thicken, add the pork back.
+When the sauce starts to thicken, add the pork back.
 Baste the pork with the honey garlic sauce, while the pork finish cooking and the sauce thickens a bit more.
 Pork is done when internal temperature reaches 145F degrees.

 other cast iron recipes you need to try